amesoudi/amesoudi.github.io/content/publication/jimenez-prestige-2020/index.md

   in an online transmission chain experiment
 authors:
 - Ángel V. Jiménez
-- Alex Mesoudi
+- admin
 date: '2020-08-01'
 publishDate: '2024-12-07T21:47:44.451191Z'
 publication_types:
 - article-journal
-publication: '*Journal of Cognition and Culture*'
+publication: '*Journal of Cognition and Culture 20*, 238-261'
 doi: 10.1163/15685373-12340083
 abstract: Abstract Cultural evolutionary theories define prestige as social rank that is freely conferred on individuals possessing superior knowledge or skill, in order